TOK.p24.r2.c4 = BMM9.p14.r2.c2 25EMC.pdfp47.#3 MHD.AM7 0231st

 · Reading:

 o Stuart-APiP-BEARC.t0:52:01: We've been calling this guy Tiwol Chan Mat.
 I'm not so sure about the beginning of this name – that's why I put a question mark there.
 But it's this odd-looking face, this long-lipped guy, “Droopy Lips”, right, that might be read Tiwol – we're not exactly sure.
 But much better and much more transparent is the number four or a sky sign as CHAN (ma-ta), right?
 So we can at least pronounce that pretty well and here he is: this is the father of Ahkal Mo’ Nahb.
 He’s shown here on the Tablet of the Slaves – that’s him.
-[Sim: it seems that it’s not so much that the reading was uncertain for the entire time, but that it was (for a while) confidently read as TIWOL, but that Stuart now has some reservations.]
+[Sim: it seems that it’s not so much that the reading was uncertain for the entire time, but that it was (for a while) confidently read as TIWOL, but that Stuart now has some reservations.
+This is perhaps reflected in the question mark now given by both MHD and Bonn, where previously only one of the two had a question mark.]